Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/implementation/information-architecture/workflow.md

 <Image src="/images/learn/accelerate/xm-cloud/workflows2.png" title="ComponentDatasourceWorkflow"/>

+If you have followed the [Creating New Components](/learn/accelerate/xm-cloud/implementation/developer-experience/creating-new-components) recipe and have created a new component by cloning one of the existing OOTB XM Cloud components then all of the necesary configuration should already be in place including base templates.

+Note that only templates that have the **_PerSiteStandardValues** base template assigned to them appear in the dialog box.
+You can find the base template here: */sitecore/Templates/Foundation/Experience Accelerator/StandardValues/*.
+If for some reason your component does not appear in the dialog box when trying to add standard values this would be the first thing to check.
+More information available [here](https://doc.sitecore.com/xmc/en/developers/xm-cloud/walkthrough--defining-standard-values-for-your-sites.html#add-standard-values-under-individual-sites) on the docs site.

 ### Configuration of Users/Roles

 For each workflow state that requires a specific set of users, create a Sitecore role representing the commands and states this type of user should manage.
 Assign roles to users rather than configuring permissions for individual users.